11 Strategies for Managing Your Parents' Finances

 4. Check in on Wills and Trusts

 Make sure that your parents not only have a will, trust and living will, but check that these have been updated, you know where they are and you have access to them.
 The will outlines who will administer the estate and who will inherit certain assets.
 A trust sets out how other funds, such 401Ks and IRAs, will be distributed.
 A living will is a statement of your parents' wishes for their health care in case they are unable to make decisions on their own.
-It, along with a health care proxy or medical power of attorney, also names the person (usually a spouse or adult child) who will make those decisions (here are some tips for creating your senior care team) An elder lawyer can help with the paperwork.
-(Search for an Elder Law Attorney near your family.)
+It, along with a health care proxy or medical power of attorney, also names the person (usually a spouse or adult child) who will make those decisions.
+An elder care lawyer can help with the paperwork.

 5. Pick a Power of Attorney